 Once you know what you can save, that’s what you want to automate every month.
 It’s one of the oldest tips in the book, but automating your savings (like a bill) is really important when you start saving.
 Because when money comes in, you don’t even miss it anymore.
 And then the next thing you know―boom―there’s your down payment.

-Get unbiased, third-party advice for your financial plan from a CERTIFIED FINANCIAL PLANNER professional.
+Get unbiased, third-party advice for your financial plan from a CFP professional.
 This way, you can have someone take a look at the whole financial picture and make sure that you have a good strategy so you can reach your goals efficiently.

 That’s great advice that I think anyone can follow.
 Shannon, thank you for those tips.